 Section 1.
 The decision of the Division Board shall be final on any questions concerning the interpretation of the bylaws, subject to the jurisdiction of CTOC.

 Section 2.
-Procedures that are not covered in these bylaws; particularly those that may change on a frequent basis, such as the procedure used to send and receive ballots, award descriptions and processes, or standing subcommittee descriptions, may be recorded in the Division [Operating / Officers’] Manual.
+Procedures that are not covered in these bylaws, particularly those that may change on a frequent basis, such as the procedure used to send and receive ballots, award descriptions and processes, or standing subcommittee descriptions, may be recorded in the Division [Operating / Officers’] Manual.

 Section 3.
 In all respects not specifically covered by these bylaws or the Division [Operating / Officers’] Manual, the general rule of the Institute governing the conduct of the Division shall apply with equal force as if included in these bylaws.